-Doula Jobs: Launch your doula business or find a doula job with an agency (Updated for 2025).
+Doula Jobs Near Me: How to find a doula job with an agency or launch you own doula business (Updated October 2025).

-Over my 30 years in the birth world I have met a LOT of new doulas.
-Many thrive, going on to have successful doula businesses for decades or expanding their skills set to also serve families as midwives, lactation consultants, doula trainers, therapists and more.
+Over my 30 years in the birth world, I have met a LOT of new doulas.
+Many thrive, going on to have successful doula businesses for decades or expanding their skill set to also serve families as midwives, lactation consultants, doula trainers, therapists, and more.
 Others, however, have struggled to grow their business and make it a sustainable career.

-Whatever your career path or age, it’s never too late to consider making doula care into your full-time job.
+Whatever your career path or age, it’s never too late to consider making doula care your full-time job.
 I’ve even seen grandmothers inspired by the birth of a grandchild decide to enter the birth and postpartum care field.
-What will your next step to working as a doula be?
+What will your next step in working as a doula be?

-If you’re not sure having your own full-time doula business is the right step for you, don’t despair!
+If you’re not sure that having your own full-time doula business is the right step for you, don’t despair!
 You can absolutely work full-time as a doula contractor with a doula agency!
-Be sure to check out my list of featured doula agencies below now accepting applications for doulas.
+Be sure to check out my list of featured doula agencies below, now accepting applications for new and seasoned doulas.
+Let’s make sure that the next family in your area who types “doula near me” into Google can find you!

 What does a doula do?
 Doula Job Descriptions: